+Scaffold Any temporary elevated platform (supported or suspended) and its supporting structure (including points of anchorage), used for supporting employees, materials, or both (OSHA 1926.450).
 Scaffold User Any personnel whose work requires them to be supported by scaffolding in order to access the area of a structure where that work is performed (OSHA 1926.450).
-Secondary Scaffold A secondary scaffold is typically a large structure with moderate complexity that requires pre-planning to ensure it addresses the needs for the end user (e.g., large area birdcage scaffolds, simple cantilever scaffolds, simple hanging or suspended scaffolds and stair towers from 20-40ft [6-12m] in height).
+Secondary Scaffold A secondary scaffold is typically a large structure with moderate complexity that requires pre-planning to ensure it addresses the needs for the end user (e.g., large area birdcage scaffolds, simple cantilever scaffolds, simple hanging or suspended scaffolds and stair towers from 20-40 ft [6-12m] in height).
 Suspect/Counterfeit Item (S/CI) An item is suspect when visual inspection or testing indicates that is may NOT conform to established government or industry-accepted specifications or national consensus standards or whose documentation, appearance, performance, material, or other characteristics may have been misrepresented by the supplier or manufacturer.
-A counterfeit item is one that has been copied or substituted without legal right or authority or whose material, performance, or characteristics have been misrepresented by the supplier or manufacturer.
-(Y15-95-819PD, UPF Suspect/Counterfeit Item Program Description ) Suspension Scaffold One or more platforms suspended by ropes or other non-rigid means from overhead structures (OSHA 1926.450).
+A counterfeit item is one that has been copied or substituted without legal right or authority or whose material, performance, or characteristics have been misrepresented by the vendor, supplier, distributor, or manufacturer (Y15-95-813).
+Suspension Scaffold One or more platforms suspended by ropes or other non-rigid means from overhead structures (OSHA 1926.450).
 An adjustable suspension scaffold is a suspension scaffold equipped with a hoist or hoists that can be operated by an employee(s) on the scaffold (OSHA 1926.450).
 Adjustable suspension scaffolds can be single-point, two-point (swing stage), or multi-point.
 NOTE: This scaffold must have an independent tie off point separate from the scaffold.
 System Scaffold A scaffold consisting of posts with fixed connection points that accept runners, bearers, and diagonals that can be interconnected at predetermined levels (OSHA 1926.450).
-Tube and Coupler (or Clamp) Scaffold NOTE: Both System Scaffold and Tube and Coupler Scaffold can be hung (suspended) without the need of independent tie-off point and can be green tagged if all relevant criteria has been met for a green tagged scaffold.
-This kind of scaffold should not be confused with Suspension Scaffold in Section 3.11, BNI Environmental, Safety, and Health Manager.
+Tube and Coupler (or Clamp) Scaffold A supported or hung scaffold consisting of platforms supported by tubing, erected with coupling devices connecting uprights, braces, bearers, and runners (OSHA 1926.450).
+NOTE: Both System Scaffold and Tube and Coupler Scaffold can be hung (suspended) without the need of independent tie-off point and can be green tagged if all relevant criteria have been met for a green tagged scaffold.
+This kind of scaffold should not be confused with Suspension Scaffold in Section 3.11, Bechtel National, Inc., Environmental, Safety, and Health Manager.